nb-twy/ParkDirectories/README.md

 ## Introduction
 Park Directories allows a user to navigate to any directory on their system with the simplicity of the semantics of the _cd_ command.
-Do you have a a few directories in which you work commonly: the root to your _dev_ directory, _/var/log_, the root directory of your current project?
+Do you have a few directories in which you work commonly: the root to your _dev_ directory, _/var/log_, the root directory of your current project?
 When you open your terminal, how do you jump to one of these?
 Do you have aliases for them?
 Do you have to type them out with tab completion a lot?
 Does it get tedious?
 When you want to jump to another part of your system and stay there for a  while, are you tempted to open a new terminal window or another tab, or another _tmux_ pane so that you can come back to where you are without having to navigate back tediously?

 There are a few popular implementations that allow us to go back to the last directory easily using the command `cd -`.
 This is really handy, but what happens when you need to navigate around the tree for a bit before going back to where you were?

 With Park Directories, this is easy.
 Park (_i.e._ bookmark or alias) the current directory by typing `pd -a NAME`.
 Go wherever you'd like on your system.
 When you're ready to return to where you were, type `pd NAME`, and you're back!

 No need to park every frequently used directory.
-Park a _home base_ and navigate to directories relative to the target of the reference name: `pd dev/my_project`.
+Park a _home base_ and navigate to directories relative to the target of the reference name: `pd proj/src`.

 You can use Bash's popular autocomplete feature to quickly access your parked directory aliases, directory paths relative to a target directory, short and long options, and more with the press of a `<tab>` or two.

-You can park any directory by providing the full path to the directory: `pd -a NAME FULL_PATH`.
+Park Directories was designed with scriptability in mind.
+You can perform multiple actions on the same line, and you can park any directory by providing the full path to the directory: `pd -a NAME FULL_PATH`.
 This could be useful when you are getting ready to work on a project and want to park your project root, the debug build directory, the release build directory, the log directory, and maybe the deploy directory.
 You could use the same generic names to reference all of these and use a script to set up your environment.
 Something like the following:
 ```bash
 #!/bin/bash